diaorui/peek-deck/bitcoin.md

 **[Why Bitcoin’s BIGGEST MOVE Could Be NEXT!](https://www.youtube.com/watch?v=VPveG-Q_Ono)**

 Gold and silver are hitting record highs.
 Bitcoin?
 Stuck in a cage.
 This isn't fear or fundamentals—it's pure manipulation.
+In this ...

 📺 Simply Bitcoin

-👁️ 14K • 👍 1K • 💬 117 • ⏱️ 11:35 • 8h ago
+👁️ 17K • 👍 2K • 💬 120 • ⏱️ 11:35 • 9h ago

 ---